rumd3x/php-ftp/README.md

 # php-ftp
-Nice and easy to use FTP utility.
+A Nice and easy to use PHP utility for handling Files over FTP.